-With someone you know well, like an adult “child,” you may be particularly less than eager to shop next year if your choice was not something they liked.
+With someone you know well, like an adult “child,” you may be particularly less than eager to shop next year if your choice was not something they liked this year.
 But are we trying to relive the past by trying to surprise our offspring like we once did when they were little?
 Are we giving for ourselves or for them?

 Those of us on Social Security and retirement funds have a not so “elastic” budget which is often stretched thin.
 How could we possibly match in value or cost, the presents from other loved ones who make much more money than we do?

 Don’t worry so much!

 We need to put things in perspective and put away our pride or worry about how much our presents cost.
 We need to allow ourselves to give from our hearts.
 We need to realize that hopefully the recipients of our gifts are gracious enough to recognize that we gave the gift because we care for or love them and they will recognize that sentiment.